 Let’s take a look at the recipe.

-For a fabulous topping for a fried egg on toast, Cindy Pawlcyn sautés mushrooms and onions with the Spanish dry sherry Oloroso.
-(I just used plain old sherry I had in the pantry…but would love to try their suggestion)
+For a fabulous topping for a fried egg on toast, saute mushrooms and onions with the Spanish dry sherry.

-- 3/4 pound mixed mushrooms, such as button and cremini, sliced 1/4 inch thick
+- 3/4 pound mushrooms button and cremini, sliced 1/4 inch thick

 - Salt and freshly ground pepper

-- Four 1/2-inch-thick slices of rustic white bread
+- 4 slices rustic white bread 1/2 inch thick

 - 4 large eggs

 Arrange the bread slices on a large rimmed baking sheet and brush with olive oil.
 Bake for about 6 minutes, until toasted.
-Transfer the toast to plates.
+Transfer the toasts to plates.